vitoralbiero/afd_dataset_cleaned/README.md

 # AFD Dataset Cleaned
-This repository contains the curated version of the AFD dataset as mentioned in the paper "Analysis of Gender Inequality In Face Recognition Accuracy".
+This repository contains the curated version of the AFD dataset from the paper "A Method for Curation of Web-Scraped Face Image Datasets".

 Get the [curated AFD dataset here].